1Jatinkumar/1Jatinkumar/README.md

 - 👋 Hi, I’m @1Jatinkumar
 - 👀 I’m interested in ...
 Coding,cybersecurity and ethical hacking
 - 🌱 I’m currently learning ...
-Android and Ethical hacking
+Ethical hacking

 <!---
 1Jatinkumar/1Jatinkumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.